Determine the supported boot modes of an EC2 instance type - Amazon Elastic Compute Cloud

 Amazon CLI

-You can use the describe-instance-types command to determine the supported boot modes of an instance type.
-By including the --query parameter, you can filter the output.
-In this example, the output is filtered to return only the supported boot modes.
+Use the describe-instance-types command to determine the supported boot modes of an instance type.
+The --query parameter filters the output to return only the supported boot modes.

 The following example shows that m5.2xlarge supports both UEFI and Legacy BIOS boot modes.